CSE512-16S/a3-dennis418szsy-xdu2peter-ryansmcgee/README.md

 While information about number of current cases for each country will be visualized in the map, it would also be nice to be able to see a plot - like the one for the global totals - to get an additional look at how cases/deaths/recoveries rise and fall over the whole time scale in each country.
 There are too many countries, each with a different scale of number of cases, to make displaying an area plot for each country (such as with small multiples) feasible in one view.
 Therefore, we will allow the user to interact with the map and click on countries to display the area chart for a selected country.
 One country will be charted at a time.

 We used Tableau again to get a feel for what these area charts will look like.
 We decided to use the following color encodings: orange for active cases, red for deaths, and blue for recoveries.
 This scheme plays on common perceptions (red=bad, orange=similar to red (bad) but less so, blue=ok).
 This will also avoid using both red and green, taking into consideration of Deuteranopia(red-green color blindness).
-A scetch using data from the world totals looks like this,
+We will be consistent in using these colors for these categories across each component of our overall visualization (e.g. use an orange color gradient in the map, which is encoding active cases).
+A sketch using data from the world totals looks like this:

 ![summary](https://github.com/CSE512-16S/a3-dennis418szsy-xdu2peter-ryansmcgee/blob/master/storyboard/worldAreaChart.png)